 Table 3: Protrusion Heights of Two HA Volumizers Obtained in Skin Model Assays

 |product name||Bump height (mm)|

 |Gel D||2.38 ± 0.07|

-|Juvéderm Voluma||1.77 ± 0.08|
+|Juvederm Voluma||1.77 ± 0.08|

-Therefore, skin model assay is a new and valid tool for the medical community to evaluate and compare the uplifting ability of HA injectables, which reinforces the rheological property FN and correlates with FN. . .
+Therefore, the uplift capacity measurement by the skin model assay is a novel and valid tool for the medical community to evaluate and compare the uplift capacity of HA injectables, which reinforces and correlates with the rheological properties of FN. .